 All meetings of all committees shall be open to the public, subject to the authority of the chairperson to maintain order and decorum.
 A chairperson, with the approval of the Speaker, may close a committee meeting or portion thereof, and the record of such meeting may not disclose the identity of the witness appearing before the committee, if necessary to preserve physical security, including the protection of a witness.

 7.3 - Timing and Location of Meetings

-- (a) Committees shall meet at the call of the committee Chair within the dates, times and locations designated by the Speaker. - (b) No committee shall sit during a floor session of the House without special leave from the Speaker.
+- (a) Committees shall meet at the call of the committee Chair within the dates, times and locations designated by the Speaker. - Presiding officer will not address scheduling conflicts between House committees